Cast: Adyasha Mohapatra, Debu Bose, Diptimayee Panda

 Director: Subas Das

 If a man eats two sweets in two minutes, then the math says he consumes one sweet in a minute.
 But what if he gobbles up more than one sweet in that one minute?
 These are the kind of questions that dog the young mind of Mini (Mohapatra), the protagonist of Aw Aakare Aa.
-And the conventional bookish knowledge doesn’t do much to satisfy her curiosity.
+And the conventional curriculum driven education system doesn’t do much to satisfy her curiosity.

 Should one take textbook questions just as they are — set and formulaic?
 Does our educational system welcome alternative thinking and unconventional questions?
-Is our quest for knowledge based on numbers and numbers alone?
 For a country obsessed with marks and reserving a child’s competence to result cards, Aw Aakare Aa explores these questions with great simplicity.

-Mini is a motherless child and has many questions to ask.
-When sent to her grandfather in the village, this inquisitive girl discovers the joys and mysteries of nature.
+A motherless child, Mini is restless and full of questions.
+On visiting her grandfather in the village, this inquisitive girl discovers the joys and mysteries of nature.
 Far from the dreariness of classroom teaching, memorizing lessons and appearing for exams, Mini gathers new interests.
 She excels at flying kites, learns to climb trees and catch fish.

 When the world makes her weary, the little girl finds supports in her imaginary teacher, Miss Mini.
 Away from yelling teachers and boring classes, Miss Mini takes her out in the open fields, where games replace homework, lessons are shared with songs and dance, and learning is fun.